snoyberg/posa-chapter/warp.md

 We noticed that the scheme of connection timeout is safe to reuse as a cache mechanism for file descriptors because it does not use reference counters.
-However, we cannot simply reuse the timeout manager for some reasons:
+However, we cannot simply reuse the timeout manager for serveral reasons.

 Each user thread has its own status.
 So, status is not shared.
 But we would like to cache file descriptors to avoid `open()` and `close()` by sharing.
-So, we need to search a file descriptor for a requested file from cached ones.
+So, we need to search for a file descriptor for a requested file from cached ones.
 Since this look-up should be fast, we should not use a list.
 Also,